A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2026-23462: Linux Kernel Use-After-Free Vulnerability

-CVE-2026-23462 is a use-after-free vulnerability in the Linux kernel Bluetooth HIDP module that can cause system crashes.
-This article covers the technical details, affected kernel versions, security impact, and mitigation.
+CVE-2026-23462 is a use-after-free vulnerability in the Linux kernel's Bluetooth HIDP component that could lead to memory corruption.
+This article covers the technical details, affected versions, security impact, and mitigation.

 CVE-2026-23462 Overview